anekobtw/hangman/README.md

-# hangman
- hangman in python
+hangman in python in 30 mins